TOP

 Day 2: Buddha Park

-After breakfast, we will start a trip to Buddha Park also known as Xieng Khuan.
-This art sculpture park is located about 27km southeast of Vientiane and is a great and intriguing place that children would very much like.
-Located in a meadow by the Mekong River the cement statues are both ornate and sometimes bizarre although admired for the artwork.
+After breakfast, we begin a trip to Buddha Park, also known as Xieng Khuan.
+This sculpture park is located about 27 km southeast of Vientiane and is an intriguing place, especially enjoyable for children.

-After Buddha Park returns back to town.
-On the way back there may be the possibility to stop at the Beer Lao factory.
-Return to the center before back to the hotel we also stop at the morning market which has an array of products and souvenirs.
+After visiting Buddha Park, return to the city.
+On the way back, there may be an opportunity to stop at the Beer Lao factory.
+Before returning to the hotel, we will also stop at the Morning Market, which offers a wide variety of products and souvenirs.

 Accommodation: City Inn Hotel (Deluxe Room)